irulenot/FFT-MIL.github.io/README.md

-# Nerfies
+# FFT-MIL Webpage

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This webpage is adapted from [Nerfies website](https://nerfies.github.io).

 If you find Nerfies useful for your work please cite:
 ```